RogersLabGroup/NetCIS/README.md

 ./run_2020_SB.sh
 ```

-Alternatively you can run each step at a time, however, the commands will be quite long, but are provided below.
+Alternatively you can run each step at a time, however, the commands will be long, but are provided below.
 All arguments are detailed further in their respective python files which can be displayed by running the script with just the "-h" or "--help" argument.

 ```bash
 python NetCIS/netcis/preprocess_reads.py --help